ionutrogojan/weblink/readme.md

 A header only library for opening links.

-Currently works only on Linux, with consideration of MacOS and Windows at a later time.
+Works on Linux, MacOS and Windows.

-Static linking with no compile flags required.

 ### Usage
 ```C